 Carers receive a tax-free allowance to support the needs of children placed in their care.

 Our specialist staff work with children and alongside carers where additional support is needed.

-Talking to other Carers is sometimes the best form of support.
-Through regular Carer events, we create opportunities for Carers to share their experiences, celebrate successes and provide feedback to the Life Without Barriers’ team.
+Talking to other carers is sometimes the best form of support.
+Through regular carer events we create opportunities for carers to share their concerns, celebrate successes and provide feedback to the Life Without Barriers team.

 Got more questions?